Cardiothoracic Surgery Junior Medical Student Elective

 - Describe the management of common cardiac surgical problems; specifically, coronary artery disease, aortic stenosis, and mitral insufficiency.

 - Describe the management of common thoracic surgical problems; specifically, lung cancer, emphysema, esophageal cancer and gastroesophageal reflux disease.

 - Understand the unique perioperative management skills required of the post-operative cardiothoracic patient.

-During the elective, the student will follow the team in the Division of Cardiothoracic Surgery, which includes CT surgeons, a third-year general surgery resident, physician assistants, and the nurses, on rounds and in managing inpatient problems.
+During the elective, the student will follow the team in SIU Cardiothoracic Surgery, which includes CT surgeons, a third-year general surgery resident, physician assistants, and the nurses, on rounds and in managing inpatient problems.
 They will also attend surgical clinics to see the patients as outpatients and will scrub in and observe all operations performed in the operating room.
-Students have the opportunity to set up two 30 minute teaching sessions with Dr. Vassileva during their elective if desired.
-Call the secretary @ 545-8875 to schedule.

 Additional web resources can be found at: the moodle web site.
 Look under surgery, find cardiothoracic and the password is SIUCTS.

 - Have an understanding of the pertinent anatomy and review the operative procedure prior to coming to the operating room for their assigned case(s).